-5.7.2 In Bryopsida
+9.7.2 In Bryopsida

 The members of this class are commonly known as mosses.
 The gametophytic plant body is stalk like and called gametophore which may be very small and microscopic (e.g.Buxbaumia, Ephemerum, Ephemeropsis etc.) or may be enlarged and may attain upto 40-70 cm (e.g. Dawsonia) height.
 The gametophore is leafy.
 The leaves are very small, sessile and simple with serrated margins, spirally arranged.
-(Fig 5.10) In Fissidens and Bryoxiphium, the leaves are arranged in opposite manner.
+(Fig 9.10) In Fissidens and Bryoxiphium, the leaves are arranged in opposite manner.
 The branching pattern of the gametophore is always lateral and never axial.
 Dichotomous branching pattern is absent in mosses.
 The lateral branches are emerged from the lower surface of the leaf.
 Based on the branching pattern, the mosses have been classified into two types such as: a) Acrocarpus mosses and b) Pleurocarpous mosses.
-In acrocarpous mosses number of lateral branches is less.
-The axis of the gametophores is straight and its growth becomes limited due to the development of the cluster of archegonia at the apex.
-The sporogonium is terminal in position due to the terminal position of the female sex organ that is archegonium.
-The lateral branches develop below the terminal archegonial cluster either singly or in opposite pair or sometimes in whorl.

-Fig. 5.10.
+Fig. 9.10.
 Sporagonium bearing female plant of Polytrichum Commune.